With You in Your Special Moment - The Birth Center

 Call the Hospital if you experience any of the following:

 - Your water breaks with a gush, or sometimes even an on-going trickle of fluids.
 Do not wait until contractions start.
-Call First Touch Birth Center (OB) and come in to the hospital.
+Call the Birth Center (OB) and come in to the hospital.

 - Regular contractions.
 With true labor, the time between contractions will gradually shorten and the intensity gradually increases.
 Typically, we recommend that the contractions be around 5 minutes apart for an hour before you come in.